Chiming Fountain: Description and history

 The decorative fountain is located at the junction of Southwest Sacajawea Boulevard and Southwest Sherwood Boulevard in the main circle of Washington Park.
 It was designed by John "Hans" Staehli, a woodcarver from Switzerland who immigrated to Portland and was known for his decorative carvings of churches.
 The fountain was commissioned by the city in 1891 for $400 and completed by Staehli later that year, becoming the city's second piece of public art.
 It served as a watering trough for horses pulling carriages into the park.
 The fountain has been given many different names, but is most commonly referred to as Chiming Fountain, in reference to the sound made by water dripping from the upper basin.

 The fountain is made of cast iron and measures approximately 12 ft tall with a 7 ft diameter.
 It has a pedestal and two round bronze basins separated by a narrow post, and stands in an octagonal concrete base which served as a retaining pool.
 The pedestal has four horned gargoyle-like figures.
 On the bottom of the pedestal's west side is an unsigned inscription which reads: "J. Staehli/Portland, Org./64 Second St."

 Staehli's design is based on a Renaissance fountain and was originally painted white.
 The central post originally held a figure of a boy carrying a staff (or possibly a fish or a torch) from which water spouted.
 Some sources suggest the figure depicted Cupid, hence one of the fountain's nicknames, "Cupid's Fountain".
 According to Portland Parks & Recreation, the figure was last recorded in 1912 in a photograph of Willis McElroy's band in the nearby bandstand.
 However, in the 1920s, freezing weather expanded water in the fountain, damaging the figure.
 The boy statuette was removed from the fountain and discarded by the 1940s, and it was not replaced.

+The statue in 2006, without water running.

 The city planned to remove the fountain in 1960 due to disrepair.
 However, Mayor Terry Schrunk instructed the parks bureau to begin a restoration after Francis J. Murnane, a local longshoreman and advocate for historic preservation, appealed its removal.
 Much of its original decoration was absent, so replicas of existing pieces were constructed at a cost of $450.
 The restoration cost around $1,775, including assembly and installation.
 Despite its restoration, the fountain was no longer functional.
 Its condition was deemed "treatment urgent" by the Smithsonian Institution's "Save Outdoor Sculpture!" program in February 1994.
 Since then, the fountain's plumbing has been restored.
 According to Smithsonian, the fountain is administered by the City of Portland's Metropolitan Arts Commission.